We’d like to thank CBDfx and Natural Hemp Solutions for supplying us with images of the processes used in their labs.

-CBD, or cannabidiol, is an organic compound that is found in the cannabis plant, with the flowers of the hemp plant being the richest source.
+Cannabidiol, or CBD for short, is an organic compound that is found in the cannabis plant, with the flowers of the hemp plant being the richest source.
 And in order for CBD to be added to a wide array of consumer products—think CBD oil, lotions, topicals, or CBD vape juice—the first step that manufacturers need to take is to extract it from the plant.

 This guide will present the various CBD extraction methods, essentially explaining how full-spectrum CBD oil is obtained from the CBD strains of cannabis.
 Some of these methods have been used in various industries for decades or even centuries, far before CBD oil was even a thing.
 Examples include essential oil extraction, decaffeination (and caffeine extraction) of coffee beans, and even beer production.
 In all cases, the idea is the same: how to extract a valuable resource out of plant material.

-If you are interested in the ins and outs of CBD extraction, or if you want to find out how to extract CBD oil at home, you’re at the right place.
-Here’s a breakdown of the most commonly used CBD extraction methods.
+If you are interested in the ins and outs of CBD extraction from cannabis strains high in CBD, here’s a breakdown of the most commonly used CBD methods.

 The word “supercritical” sounds real fancy, but it is actually a term that’s very commonly used in chemistry.
 Simply put, a substance in its supercritical state possesses characteristics of both a gas and a liquid.

 When supercritical CO2 is used in CBD extraction, its gas properties allow it to effuse through all plant matter, while its liquid properties allow it to extract compounds efficiently.
 The exact process varies, and some labs start the extraction with liquid CO2 while others start with CO2 in gas form.
-In order to achieve the supercritical state of CO2, manufacturers add CO2 in a chamber that includes plant material and use the exact amounts of pressure and temperature needed for CO2 to reach its supercritical state.
+In both cases, manufacturers add CO2 in a chamber that includes plant material and use the exact amounts of pressure and temperature needed for CO2 to reach its supercritical state.
 At this point, and with the help of some additional heat, CO2 acts as a solvent and causes the plant material to separate, carrying with it all the essential compounds.
 Once done, CO2 is separated from the organic compounds, and manufacturers are left with full-spectrum CBD oil.

 While it requires qualified personnel and there are higher costs associated with the equipment needed for supercritical CO2 extraction, it is by far the most efficient and quickest method to extract CBD.
 It is also environmentally friendly due to the limited amount of emissions, and safer than extractions that use certain solvents as CO2 is “generally regarded as safe” by the FDA.